 Tap the picture above to view the video "Release" and listen to Middle School Students share their experiences and how mindfulness has helped them.

-Why is this class better than just using a Mindfulness App?
+Why is an interactive mindfulness session better than just using a Mindfulness App?

-Do you need to have a problem to take this class?
+Do you need to have a problem to seek mindfulness training?

 No, absolutely not.
 Mindfulness is a life-skill that helps us all navigate the ups and downs of just living.
 Everyone's mind worries, judges, criticizes, compares, blows things out of proportion, is heavy/crowded at times, etc. We can all benefit from learning how to settle ourselves, be the manager of our own mind and train it to be our best asset.